Transparency in Coverage:

 Explanation of Benefits

-Each time we process a claim submitted by you or your health care provider, we explain how we processed it in the form of an Explanation of Benefits (EOB).
+Each time we process a claim submitted by you or your health care provider, we explain how we processed it on an Explanation of Benefits (EOB) form.

 Coordination of Benefits

-Coordination of benefits, or COB, is when you are covered under one or more other group or individual plans, such as one sponsored by your spouse's employer.
+Coordination of benefits (COB) is required when you are covered under one or more additional group or individual plans, such as one sponsored by your spouse’s employer.
 An important part of coordinating benefits is determining the order in which the plans provide benefits.
 One plan provides benefits first.
 This is called the primary plan.
 The primary plan provides its full benefits as if there were no other plans involved.
 The other plans then become secondary.
-Further information about Coordination of Benefits can be found in your coverage documents.
+Further information about COB can be found in your benefit booklet.